 For those who are looking for something a little bit extra special, I suggest the Gran Hotel Sardinero.
 With consistently great reviews and a superb location, and is one of the best rated hotels in Santander.

 Over in Somo check out this penthouse apartment at Apartamento Carmen Somo.
-It has fantastic reviews and free parking.
+It has fantastic reviews.

 So there you have it, my tourist guide for things to do in Santander and everything else you need to know about visiting Santander, Spain.
 Have you been to Santander and got any suggestions?
 Would you like to visit Santander?
 Make sure you check out my other 10 free things to do posts and don’t forget you can subscribe to my blog (It’s free!) to keep updated each fortnight with what I am doing and for more posts like this one.

 Just a note to say:

 Have you noticed I do not have intrusive adverts on my page making the site run slow for you, or that interrupt your reading.
 This is because I want to make your reading experience as pleasant as possible.
 Writing blog posts isn’t as easy as it looks.
 I spend a long time making sure I give you correct information about places, edit the posts so they read well and then add the edited photos I have taken or add the google maps location.
 I do this as I love to travel and love helping other people to travel.
 If you enjoyed what you have read then there are other ways you can support me as a travel blogger other than putting up with annoying adverts: